Changes to non-emergency transportation

 What do I do after the appointment is over?

-Call Southeastrans to let them know you are ready to return home.
+Call Verida to let them know you are ready to return home.
 They will contact your transportation provider to arrange for your ride home.

 What if I need an urgent trip?

-Southeastrans can set up a trip with less than two days’ notice if you have an urgent appointment that could not be scheduled in advance.
+Verida can set up a trip with less than two days’ notice if you have an urgent appointment that could not be scheduled in advance.
 The urgent need must be verified by your doctor.
-Call Southeastrans if you need to set up an urgent trip.
+Call Verida if you need to set up an urgent trip.
 You may also call another transportation provider directly if you prefer.

 What if I need a trip to a pharmacy?

-Pharmacy trips are also covered and can be arranged through Southeastrans or directly through a transportation provider by following the process above.
-However, if you need to stop at a pharmacy on the way home from your medical appointment, you or your driver can call Southeastrans to add a pharmacy stop.
+Pharmacy trips are also covered and can be arranged through Verida or directly through a transportation provider by following the process above.
+However, if you need to stop at a pharmacy on the way home from your medical appointment, you or your driver can call Verida to add a pharmacy stop.
 A pharmacy stop on the way home will not count as a separate trip.

-To learn more, please visit the Southeastrans website at www.southeastrans.com.
+To learn more, please visit the Verida website at http://www.verida.com/.

 What if I have a family member or friend who can drive me to my appointments?